-1) Host school shall pay for all local expenses and issue checks to the game officials.
+1) Host school shall pay for all local expenses.
 Host school shall receive a flat fee of \$575.00 for hosting the Sectional games, the cost of game officials and retain 20% of net income.
 If admission is not charged, the host school shall forfeit the host guarantee.
+The IHSA will pay all playoff officials.